 We request that you encourage your guests to car pool since parking is limited.
 Most parking will be a 5-10 minute walk from the President’s House.
 Handicap parking will be available.
 Please be sure to display a handicap sign or plate.
 Golf cart shuttle service will be available from parking lots.

 GradImages provides the photography services at the Commencement ceremony.
-You may access their information at: www.gradimages.com.
 Proofs will be available online or through the mail.
 There is no obligation to buy.
-Graduates are requires to complete a readers card prior to the Commencement ceremony.
+Graduates are required to complete a readers card prior to the Commencement ceremony.
 These cards are used by the company to send proofs.

 Graduates can purchase a DVD of the ceremony by completing this form.
 DVDs can also be purchased at the commencmenet ceremonies.
 DVD's that are ordered by May 16, 2015 will be shipped and delivered on or before June 1, 2015.

 Your name will be read when you proceed to receive your diploma.
 While you are in line prior to the beginning of the ceremony, you will be given a reader’s card.
 If your name is difficult to pronounce or spelled incorrectly, please print a phonetic spelling on your reader’s card.